 Best Resignation Letter Due to Health and Stress (Example, Free Template)

 Stressful jobs can produce health risks for some individuals.
 Those suffering from acute stress disorders may feel unnecessarily stressed by situations that can be caused at work.
-For those professionals, it is a constant feeling of being under threat, either physically, emotionally, or psychologically.
+It is a constant feeling of being under threat for those professionals, either physically, emotionally, or psychologically.
 It is both uncomfortable and an issue for long term health.

 A resignation letter is a formal letter authored by an employee to a supervisor, boss, and employer.
 This letter informs the employer of the desire to resign from job duties and job responsibilities.
 When an employee decides to resign under stress and health concerns, the formal resignation letter should reference a doctor’s assessment of the employment situation and how the work environment is affecting the employee.

-It’s imperative to this type of letter that the author does not emphasize blame on the employer, rather accept that the health risks are personal and that as an employee, they are suffering from an illness that is causing the resignation.
+It’s imperative to this type of letter that the author does not emphasize the employer's blame, rather accept that the health risks are personal.
+As an employee, they are suffering from an illness that is causing the resignation.

 Before submitting a resignation letter to the HR department, it’s important to speak with a supervisor or boss about the desire to resign.
 This is considered providing a formal notice (or formal notification) to the employer.